ash-005/BOOK_LOOKS/README.md

-Here’s a template for your GitHub repository’s README file:

 ```markdown
 # BOOK_LOOKS 📚
 A machine learning project aimed at classifying books into their primary genres based on their descriptions.
 This repository includes data preprocessing, model training, and a working Streamlit application to demonstrate the project.